 Our employee Ralph has shown up late for work three times in a row.
 When you call him in to talk to him, you tell him you are concerned about him and want to support him if something is happening in his personal life.
 This gains Ralph’s trust and he admits that his partner has a new schedule, so he has been trying to get his kids ready and off to school on time by himself.
 You empathize with his situation and offer to give him some leeway while he makes the necessary arrangements, but would like an update in about three weeks’ time.

-What does football have to do with creating quality communication?
-Building rapport is the cornerstone of getting people on your side.
-But there’s more to rapport than just mirroring – don’t worry, we’ll cover how that works too – there’s also the order you unroll your message.
-Follow this model and you’ll be able to score a touchdown when making an ask, whether it’s pitching your business to an investor, getting a raise, or even asking a friend for a favor.
+Building rapport with others is the cornerstone of getting people on your side and managing conflict.
+But there’s more to establishing rapport than just mirroring – don’t worry, we’ll cover how that works, too – there’s also the order you unroll your message.
+Having trouble making connections in your personal or professional life?
+Follow this model for effective communication and you’ll be able to score a touchdown when making an ask, whether it’s pitching your business to an investor, getting a raise or even asking a friend or loved one for a favor.

-Just like on the football field, the last few inches can be the hardest.
+What does football have to do with learning how to communicate effectively?
+Just like on the football field, the last few inches before you reach the end zone can be the hardest to travel.
 But the rewards of effective, consistent communication patterns?
 Astounding.
-Here’s how to get you down the field.
+Here’s how to get yourself down the field using effective communication.